-How to Get Rid of Cabbage Worms
+How to Prevent Cabbage Worms

+What if your cabbage worm prevention comes a little too late?
 I take a live and let live attitude with some bugs in the garden, as long as they remember who’s in charge.
 In my book Natural Pest Control for the Home Garden, I identify common pests and beneficial insects, so the home gardener can tell the difference.
 We certainly don’t want to kill any bugs that are working FOR us, right?

 However, cabbage moths and the worms that hatch from the eggs they lay can decimate greens and brassicas.
 And when I say decimate, I mean they can take a perfectly healthy leaf and devour it.
 My kids are cheering for the cabbage worms to eat up all of our kale, but not on my watch.
 Here’s one of our broccoli leaves that had recently become a snack for cabbage worms.
 If left unchecked, they would easily consume this entire leaf and others that were on the same plant.

 Over the years, I’ve tried many methods for getting rid of cabbage worms.
 Here are the ones that I’ve found to be most helpful, and one that we’ve just started trying, so I’ll have to let you know how it goes.
 I do try to keep my gardening as organic as possible, so no Sevin dust or other chemical bug killers will be found in my list.
 To each his own in the garden, but with kiddos picking and eating freely from the garden, I want to get rid of cabbage worms as cleanly and pesticide-free as possible.

 How to Get Rid of Cabbage Worms Naturally